 Apple cider vinegar rinses aren't for everyone, but if you want to give this inexpensive treatment a try, you'll enjoy the following benefits.
 Remember, don't use undiluted vinegar on your hair; this is a rinse, mixed with plenty of water.
 The trick is finding the perfect ratio of ACV to water; some women swear by a 1:4 of ACV: water, while others use much more water.
 Since this is an acid we're talking about, it's better to err on the side of more water.
+Keep scrolling to find out some of the hair and scalp benefits of using apple cider vinegar on natural hair.

 Closes Cuticles, Leading to Smoothness